renovatebot/renovate/docs/usage/upgrade-recommendations.md

 ## Project with five year old dependencies

 Let's assume your Dependency Dashboard lists more than 50 updates, and you have a few `major` version updates pending.
-If a project becomes this badly behind on updates, you have a bigger problem than just the updates.
+If your project is this badly behind on updates, you have two problems.
+The first problem is to get your dependencies back up to date, the second is improving your update process.

+### Focus on critical updates first

-Let's deal with the easier stuff first: getting back up to date, and deal with the big problem after that.
+Let's fix the easier problem first: getting back up to date.
 First update any dependencies that have critical updates for CVEs or other security related improvements.

+### Fix blocking updates

 Next, update any dependency that's blocking another update.
 You may need to update dependency `A` before you can take an update for dependency `B` or `C`.
 In that case, update dependency `A` first.

+### Update to latest `minor` or `patch` of current version

 Then update all dependencies to their latest `minor` or `patch` version to prepare for dealing with `major` updates.